infojunkie/contrack/README.md

 - Clone `.env.example` to `.env`
 - Ensure the values in `contrack/conf/configuration.php` and `.env` are matching
 - `docker-compose build && CONTRACK_WEB_PORT=8080 docker-compose up` and wait for the log to settle
-- `mysql -h127.0.0.1 -uroot -pcontrack contrack < sql/contrack.sql`
+- `docker-compose exec -T db mysql -pcontrack contrack < sql/contrack.sql` to initialize the database
 - Open http://localhost:8080 and login with `admin` / `admin`